-So what are the characteristics and skills of a good entrepreneur?
+What are the characteristics and skills of a good entrepreneur?
 What’s the “it” factor that makes for a great entrepreneur?
-To be a basketball star, you would most likely be extremely tall, fast, athletic, and have real chops.
-But for someone studying entrepreneurship and business, the qualities of a great entrepreneur are more abstract or illusive for someone studying entrepreneurship and business.
-From my experience, I believe there are five major traits that mean you have the chops when it comes to building a business and living the life of an entrepreneur.
+To be a basketball star, it’s likely that you would need to be extremely tall, fast, athletic and have real chops.
+But for someone studying entrepreneurship and business, the qualities of a great entrepreneur are more abstract and elusive.

-The ability to sell something is absolutely necessary to knowing how to run a business at any stage.
-Whether you’re starting out on the floor like I did selling a physical product like I did or you’re the CEO of an agency selling the talented employees, you need to know how to make a sale.
+The ability to sell something is absolutely necessary to running a business at any stage.
+Whether you’re starting out on the floor selling a physical product like I did or you’re the CEO of an agency selling talented employees, you need to know how to make a sale.

 2. A chip on your shoulder.

 Yes, I’m serious.
 And that can come in two forms.
-Either you were born with nothing, zero, and you’re just hungrier than the average human.
-Or, it’s the reverse: You were born into a lot of wealth and opportunity and you want to prove that you don’t need it, and can do it on your own.
-In either case, some kind of chip can push you a long way, especially for the amount of hours and energy you’ll need to put into your business.
+Either you were born with nothing and you’re just hungrier than the average human, or it’s the reverse: You were born into a lot of wealth and opportunity and you want to prove that you don’t need it—that you can build success on your own.
+In either case, some kind of chip can push you a long way, especially when it comes to the amount of hours and energy you’ll need to put into your business.

 3. An independent spirit.

 Being an entrepreneur means you rely on yourself and no one else.
-At the end of the day, you need to be 100 percent comfortable with making the final call, being able to trust yourself and your intuition.
+At the end of the day, you need to be 100% comfortable with making the final call.
+You have to be able to trust yourself and your intuition.

 4. Understanding consumers and consumer attention.

-Mark Zuckerberg is a fantastic example of someone who truly understands and trades consumer attention.
-He got it with his product: Facebook.
+Mark Zuckerberg is an example of someone who truly understands and trades consumer attention.
+He got it with his product, Facebook.
 He held onto it by identifying and acquiring Instagram.
-And he saw it with Snapchat, too, but that deal didn’t pan out.
-In any case, the lesson is that not only knowing where the consumer is, but also where they are going, is crucial.
+And he saw it with Snapchat, too, though that deal didn’t pan out.
+In any case, the lesson is that knowing where the consumer is, and where they are going, is crucial.

 It can be a slow and lonely climb to the top.
-If you want to play in the world of entrepreneurship but patience is a trait you don’t currently possess, I recommend developing it as much as you possibly can.
+If you want to play in the world of entrepreneurship but patience is a quality you don’t currently possess, I recommend developing it as much as you possibly can.

 But let’s be clear about entrepreneurs and the businesses they run: There are levels to this.
-The higher you climb and the more the business grows, the stakes become a lot bigger.
-More and more people are depending on you to make the right decisions for them and the company.
-The league you’re playing in and the skillset required jumps from pickup ball to NBA very quickly, so if you haven’t yet, focus on developing these five qualities to make sure you’re ready to level up as an entrepreneur.
+The higher you climb and the more your business grows, the bigger the stakes become.
+More and more people will be depending on you to make the right decisions for them and the company.
+The league you’re playing in and the required skill set jumps from pickup ball to NBA very quickly, so if you haven’t yet, focus on developing these five qualities to make sure you’re ready to level up as an entrepreneur.

 This post originally appeared on GaryVaynerchuk.com.